-Windows XP, Vista, Windows 7, and Windows 8 (32-bit and 64-bit).
+Windows XP, Vista, and 7 (32-bit and 64-bit).
 Mac OS X 10.6.8 or later, (64-bit only).
 A 64-bit operating system is highly recommended.
-PLEASE NOTE: Support for Windows XP/Vista and all 32-bit operating systems, Windows XP/Vista, and OS X 10.6, might be discontinued in a future update, though we have not decided on the specific timing.
+PLEASE NOTE: Support for some older operating systems, including all 32-bit operating systems, Windows XP/Vista, and OS X 10.6, might be discontinued in a future update, though we have not decided on the specific timing.
 Click here for an explanation of our thinking about this.

 What computing hardware do I need?